pankajacks/azdata/lab/lab5Ex1.md

 4. In the toolbar menu, connect to the **SQLPool01** database to execute the query.

 5. In the query window, replace the script with the following and execute it.

+    >Replace asadatalake with your datalake storage account name

     ```sql
     IF OBJECT_ID(N'[dbo].[Category]', N'U') IS NOT NULL
     DROP TABLE [dbo].[Category]